mustafamerttunali/deep-learning-training-gui/README.md

 </p>

 # Description
 This repository allows you to get started with a gui based training a Deep Learning model with no detailed configuration needed!
-Set your labeled dataset and start the training right away and monitor it with TensorBoard or DLTGUI tool.
+Set your  dataset and start the training right away and monitor it with TensorBoard or DLTGUI tool.

 * You won't have any problems for training image classification algorithms.
 * It is easy to train a image classification model, save the model, and make predictions from the saved model.